 This city is another room in the Uruguay mansion and it is light, airy, and contemporary.

-While I’m not likely to find gold and silver here, except dangling on tourists necks, I am pleased to see a place for real that used to be just an internet vacation potential for me.
+While I’m not likely to find gold and silver here, except dangling on tourists necks, I am pleased to see a place for real that used to be just an internet vacation dream.

-Being from the desert, water always gets my appreciation.
+Being from the desert, water always gets my attention..